-We see changes in priorities time to time.
-With the nature of the team, you might need to expect newer priorities even in the middle of a sprint.
-New priorities might come as a production issue or a new feature development with higher ROI.
+We see changes in priorities from time to time.
+With the nature of the team, we need to expect newer priorities even in the middle of a sprint.
+New priorities can come as a production issue or a new feature development with higher ROI.
 I work in a service team where we get high priority items all the time.
-In this article, I like to talk about how we handle those issues.
+I like to talk about how we handle those issues in this article.

 What is the ideal way to handle Additional Requirements [real scrum way]